 Each named executive officer has an annual target bonus that is expressed as a percentage of base salary.
-The 2020 target bonus amount for each named executive officer, expressed as a percentage of base salary, was 55% for Dr. Lundberg, 40% for Dr. Liu and 40% for Mr. Silverman.
+The 2021 target bonus amount for each named executive officer, expressed as a percentage of base salary, was 55% for Dr. Lundberg, 40% for Dr. Liu and 40% for Mr. Silverman.

-The corporate objectives for our 2020 performance-based incentive plan accounted for 90% of the bonus opportunity for Dr. Lundberg, and 70% of the bonus opportunity Messrs.
-Lui and Silverman and were generally related to the advancement of lead pre-clinical and clinical candidates from the Company's Biclonics® and Triclonics® technology platforms, identification and execution of business development activities, and achievement of certain general and administrative goals concerning increased intellectual property filings protecting the Company's platforms and assets, corporate financing and bolstering the Company's financial reporting and external communications capabilities.
-Individual objectives are established annually and, in 2020, accounted for 10% of Dr. Lundberg and 30% of Messrs.
-Liu and Silverman's bonus opportunity.
-The 2020 individual objectives for Dr. Lundberg generally related to the sound execution of the Company's corporate objectives for 2020.
-The 2020 individual objectives for Dr. Liu generally related to the identification and execution of business development activities, assumption of financial responsibilities and certain general and administrative goals and for Mr. Silverman generally related to negotiation and execution of licensing and business development activities, financing activities, expanding the Company's intellectual property portfolio and certain general and administrative goals.
+The corporate objectives for our 2021 performance-based incentive plan accounted for 90% of the bonus opportunity for Dr. Lundberg, and 70% of the bonus opportunity Dr. Liu and Mr. Silverman and were generally related to the advancement of lead pre-clinical and clinical candidates from the Company's Biclonics® and Triclonics® technology platforms, identification and execution of business development activities, and achievement of certain general and administrative goals concerning increased intellectual property filings protecting the Company's platforms and assets, corporate financing and bolstering the Company's financial reporting and external communications, information technology infrastructure and human resource capabilities.
+Individual objectives are established annually and, in 2021, accounted for 10% of Dr. Lundberg and 30% of Dr. Liu and Mr. Silverman's bonus opportunity.
+The 2021 individual objectives for Dr. Lundberg generally related to achievement of leadership, strategic planning, clinical, operational, organizational and financial planning goals.
+The 2021 individual objectives for Dr. Liu generally related to the identification and execution of business development activities, assumption of financial responsibilities and certain general and administrative goals, and for Mr. Silverman generally related to negotiation and execution of licensing and business development activities, financing and asset protection, expanding the Company's intellectual property portfolio, strategic planning, organizational capabilities and operational excellence goals.

-The actual amounts paid to our named executive officers under our performance-based incentive plan for 2020 are set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."
+The actual amounts paid to our named executive officers under our performance-based incentive plan for 2021 are set forth above in the Summary Compensation Table in the column entitled "Non-Equity Incentive Plan Compensation."